Synvox/api/README.md

 ## Using `api` outside a component

-The api object can be used outside a hook.
+When the api object is used outside a component as its rendering, it will return an `axios` call to that url.

 ```js
 import { api } from './api';